thiagocarvalhodev/arweave-cookbook/README.md

 # cookbock_flutter
-A brief description of what this project does and its purpose.
-Explain it's a Flutter project built to demonstrate basic functionalities with Arweave, utilizing the `ardrive_ui` and `arweave` packages.
+It's a Flutter project built to demonstrate basic functionalities with Arweave, utilizing the `ardrive_ui` and `arweave` packages.

 ## Features
 * Configuration setup for Arweave deployment.